nilaoyezhu/Melbourne_Landmark_Identification/Image_Collection/readme.md

 Please add your keywords as text lines in landmarks.txt to let iCrawler search corresponding images.

-Thanks to Kai chen, referenced from https://icrawler.readthedocs.io/en/latest/
+Thanks to Kai Chen, referenced from https://icrawler.readthedocs.io/en/latest/